|Nutritional Guidelines (per serving)|

 - 2 oz./50 g. unsalted butter (at room temperature, plus extra for greasing)

 - Finely grated zest and juice of 2 large lemons

 - 1/2 level teaspoon cream of tartar

 - Garnish: icing (or powder sugar for sprinkling)

-- Heat the oven to 180C/350F/gas mark 4 and place a roasting tin half-filled with water on the centre shelf to warm up.
-Butter a 1.5–1.75-litre soufflé or similar ovenproof dish.
+Heat the oven to 350 F/180 C gas mark 4 and place a roasting tin half-filled with water on the center shelf to warm up.
+Butter a 1.5–1.75-liter soufflé or similar ovenproof dish.

-I serve this pudding with a good dollop of vanilla ice cream, or you may want a light pouring of cream if you prefer. rest assured though, the pudding is absolutely delicious on it's own.
-When served warm the pudding will be slightly wobbly and creamy, it sets more firmly once it is left to go cold.
+We serve this pudding with a good dollop of vanilla ice cream or you may want a light pouring of cream if you prefer.
+Rest assured though, the pudding is absolutely delicious on its own.
+When served warm, the pudding will be slightly wobbly and creamy, it sets more firmly once it is left to go cold.